-The different types of programming languages (first, second, third and fourth generation, procedural, non-procedural, object-oriented and scripting languages) are investigated.
 The basic constructs of sequence, selection and iteration are examined.
 The analysing and breaking down of problems into small, self-contained units for which procedures or functions are created in a programming language is addressed.
 The passing of parameters to procedures, functions and modules are explored.
 This includes the means by which records, files and databases in an application are accessed and an understanding of the operation of compilers and interpreters is developed.